mobile-under-construction

 • Crimes against internationally protected persons under the 1961 Vienna Convention on Diplomatic Relations.12

-In practice, none of the ECCC cases contained specific charges in relation to the destruction of cultural property in armed conflict or crimes against internationally protected persons.
+In practice, none of the ECCC Cases contained specific charges in relation to the destruction of cultural property in armed conflict or crimes against internationally protected persons.

 An individual could be criminally responsible for committing, planning, instigating, ordering, and/or aiding and abetting the above crimes.13 Joint criminal enterprise has been judicially recognised as a form of commission.14 A person can also be responsible as a superior for failing to prevent or punish the commission by a subordinate of the above crimes.15